hmjeon/FEM-ML/README.md

 <a name="top"></a>
-# Machine Learning
+# ML-FEM

-This repository contains Python scripts for machine learning.
+Machine learning for the finite element analysis

 ---